15 of the Best Places for Solo Female Travelers

 Copenhagen's quirkiness caters toward parties of one.
 You can find centrally located hotels offering single rooms, providing the perfect jumping-off point for your Danish adventures.
 Must-visit spots include Nyhavn, the iconic canal lined with multicolored houses (opt for a tour for a closer look at the city's waterways), and Tivoli Gardens, a historic amusement park.
 Stop for a quick solo bite at the Torvehallerne KBH food hall.

-This Australian metropolis is the second-most livable city in the world, according to the Economist Intelligence Unit.
-Throw in a free tourist tram that reaches the major sights — including the Queen Victoria Market, Carlton Gardens, and Federation Square — and Melbourne’s got simplicity and safety all rolled up in one.
+This Australian metropolis is one of the most livable cities in the world, according to the Economist Intelligence Unit.
+Throw in a free tourist tram that reaches the major sights — including the Queen Victoria Market, Carlton Gardens, and Federation Square — and Melbourne's got simplicity and safety all rolled up in one.

 Sweden's safe, accessible cities are ideal for solo travel for women.
 The cobblestone streets of Stockholm's Old Town, or Gamla Stan, are home to coffee shops, restaurants, stores, and even a castle, providing hours of endless adventures, while the modern areas surrounding it are easy to navigate through its string of metro stations, which also double as art exhibits.

 For a taste of Japan without the overwhelming hustle, head to Naha, the capital of the Okinawa islands.
-The monorail is super accessible, linking the airport to the city center as well as the popular Shuri Castle (currently closed to visitors due to a 2019 fire).
+The monorail is super accessible, linking the airport to the city center as well as the popular Shuri Castle.
 And within walking distance of the city center are the Naminoue city beach, Tsuboya pottery district, and Makishi Public Market, where the pull-up-a-chair stands are perfect for solo dining.

 There's no better time to think than while sailing through the soothing blue-and-green canvas of the Norwegian fjords.
 In Bergen, ride up the Fløibanen funicular or embark on a daylong journey on the Bergen Railway.
 Head to Gudvangen and take a cruise through Aurlandsfjord and Nærøyfjord.
 Equally impressive as the waterfalls-at-every-glance boat ride is the Flåm Railway trip, with views changing outside the window from seascapes to snow-capped mountains.